jEnbuska/none-dux/README.md

 ## Large non changing objects

-Children are generated lazily so dumping a big non changing object to you state should not cause any overhead
+Children are created until they are referenced for the first time, so dumping a big non changing object to you state should not cause any overhead
 ```
-import { createLeaf } from 'none-dux'

 ...
 function fetchCustomerData(){
   function({statistics}){
     //if children are not accessed previously they are created first time the are accessed